 "With guys your age it's usually a girl.
 Or there's a girl somewhere in the equation.
 That what happened?"

 "No." Doug's expression said he didn't believe it.
 I let out a slow breath.
-"Ok, I had a pretty bad relationship the fell apart spectacularly, but I didn't drop out over that."
+"Ok, I had a pretty bad relationship that fell apart spectacularly, but I didn't drop out over that."

 "It's never only a girl, but I've seen dozens of guys your age trying to get their lives together.
 There's always a girl in there somewhere."
 He paused.
 "Or a guy, but they're usually quieter about that."